groboclown/builder.dart/README.md

 The library belongs in the `dev_dependencies` section, not `dependencies`, because it is only used to build the project.

+Because of this change to dependencies, you'll need to run `pub install` before running the build.

 Next, you need to decide if you're going to take the procedural or declarative route, and make your build file accordingly.